copenlu/stat-nlp-book/README.md

 # The Stat-NLP-Book Project

+## For the latest materials of the University of Copenhagen Natural Language Processing (NLP) course, see [coastalcph/nlp-course](https://github.com/coastalcph/nlp-course).

 There are several ways to set-up and run the project:
 1. [ Render Book Statically ](#render-book-statically)
 2. [ Docker installation ](#install-docker)